1. Help Center

 Activation of degree days for heating is applied automatically, but when it comes to degree days for cold meters, you need to contact your Customer Success Manager or Mestro Support.

-Note: Degree days can also be collected from SMHI per request (however, SMHI charge for this.
-Contact support@mestro.com for more information).
+Degree days can also be collected from SMHI if desired, it needs to be ordered directly from SMHI, however, SMHI charge for this.
+Contact support@mestro.com for more information.

 Degree days in Mestro Portal